 What is Down’s syndrome?

-Down’s syndrome (or Trisomy 21) is a genetic condition caused by an extra copy of chromosome 21 (three chromosome copies rather than the usual two).
+People with Down’s syndrome (or Trisomy 21) have an extra copy of chromosome 21 (three chromosome copies rather than the usual two).
 Around one in every 1000 babies born in the UK will have Down’s syndrome and there are over 40,000 people in the UK with the condition.
-Anyone can have a baby with Down’s syndrome and although the chance increases for older mothers, more babies with Down’s syndrome are born to younger women.
+Anyone can have a baby with Down’s syndrome, although the chance increases for older mothers, most babies with Down’s syndrome are born to younger women.

 Can the SAFE test screen for all conditions?

-No-Down’s syndrome is the most common condition looked for as well as two rarer and more serious conditions known as Edwards’ syndrome (trisomy 18) and Patau’s syndrome (trisomy 13).
-Many babies who have these two rarer conditions do not survive the pregnancy or die soon after birth.
+No-Down’s syndrome is the most common condition looked for as well as two rarer and conditions known as Edwards’ syndrome (trisomy 18) and Patau’s syndrome (trisomy 13).

 Who can have the SAFE test?

 The test is suitable from 10 weeks of pregnancy for all single and identical twins pregnancies, including IVF, egg donor or surrogate pregnancies.
-For non-identical and ‘vanishing twin’, test sensitivity is reduced from 99% to 95%.
+For non-identical and vanishing twin, test sensitivity is reduced.

-The test is not suitable for multiple pregnancies (greater than twins), or if the mother has cancer or a chromosomal or genetic condition (including Down’s syndrome).
-It is also unsuitable for mothers who have undergone a blood transfusion in the last 3 months, or had transplant surgery, immunotherapy or stem cell therapy.
+The test is not suitable for multiple pregnancies (greater than twins), if the mother has cancer, a chromosomal or genetic condition (including Down’s syndrome).
+It is also unsuitable for mothers who have undergone a blood transfusion in the last 4 months, had transplant surgery, immunotherapy or stem cell therapy.